 ourselves.
 Materials are what we need funds for at

 detail and LOTS of pictures on this page.

 Please join our Facebook group to follow all the changes

 email me for donation options, or donate through paypal friends and family

 You are welcome to donate directly to our Vet, the Companion Pet

-these vets on a regular basis.
+Forest Grove is our primary vet.
 If you do donate directly to

 the Vet please advise me, at the above email, so that I can